Code-Institute-Submissions/b1ndark-project2/README.md

 ## Testing

-- I have tested the Quiz website and it works on different types of browsers like Chrome, Safari, Microsoft Edge and Firefox.
+- The Quiz website has been tested and it works on different types of computers with different browsers
+  - Chrome
+  - Safari
+  - Microsoft Edge
+  - Firefox
-- I have also tested and work on different mobile phone brands such Iphones, Realmes, Huaweis, Samsungs and also Xiaomis.
+- It has been tested and work on different mobile phone brands
+  - Iphone 11 pro
+  - Realme x2
+  - Xiaomi note 8
+  - Hauwei p30 lite
+- Tests were carry out by myself, friends and family, different devices from PCs, laptops, tablets to mobile phones, different screen sizes.
 - The project is responsive as I have tested it on different types of screen sizes using devtools.
 - All content of every container is readable and easy to understand.
 - All functions work as they should.